Don’t let yourself be bullied by silencing tactics when someone doesn’t have good intentions for the children or vulnerable around you!

 8 ways predators may groom kids: https://educateempowerkids.org/8-ways-predator-might-groom-child/

-(Video) Directly from a convicted child predator how he operated: https://www.youtube.com/watch?v=iopDGjrjpzY
+(Video) Directly from a convicted child predator on how he operated: https://www.youtube.com/watch?v=iopDGjrjpzY